scikit-hep/pylhe/README.md

 ## Citation

-The preferred BibTeX entry for citation of `pylhe` is
+The preferred BibTeX entry for citation of `pylhe` is the published paper and the Zenodo archive

 <!-- TODO: Update the preferred citation with the JOSS publication DOI once published. -->